brendonscript/logseq-periodic-notes/readme.md

 # Periodic Notes for Logseq

 Currently is very early stages.

-Please stay tuned!
+My roadmap for releasing on the Logseq marketplace can view viewed [here](https://github.com/brendon-michael/logseq-periodic-notes/milestone/1)

 ## Functionality
 Currently only has implementations for `Open weekly/monthly/yearly note`

+**The project roadmap can be found [here](https://github.com/brendon-michael/logseq-periodic-notes/projects/1)!**

 ## Usage